How to Use Drywall Anchors

-Follow these four simple steps to give whatever you're hanging to the wall—a towel rack, photo ledge, or gilded mirror—a little extra support.
+Follow these simple steps to provide whatever you're hanging on the wall—a towel rack, photo ledge, or gilded mirror—a little extra support.

-So you want to hang something heavier than the average photo frame from your drywall.
-Whether you’re putting in a nail to support a towel rack laden with damp bath towels, a paper towel holder that gets regular use, or even a heavy mirror, you’ll certainly want it to stay there and not suddenly rip through the drywall under the weight of whatever it supports.
+So, you want to hang something heavier than an average photo frame from your drywall: Whether you’re putting in a screw to support a rack laden with damp bath towels, a paper towel holder that gets regular use, or even a heavy mirror, you’ll certainly want it to stay there and not suddenly tear through the drywall under the weight of whatever it supports.

-Unfortunately, that’s the way the drywall crumbles—without proper reinforcement.
-Fortunately, there are a variety of options for securing a rack (or what have you) to the wall, and one of the most popular ways involves the drywall anchor.
+Unfortunately, that’s the way the drywall crumbles—if it doesn’t have proper reinforcement.
+The good news is that there are a few options for securing a rack (or what have you) to the wall, and one of the most popular ways involves the drywall anchor.
 These pre-screw installments are designed to grip the brittle drywall and help hold your fastener in place.
-Follow this illustrated guide for how to use drywall anchors properly in your next project, and you can rest easy knowing that your hard work will hold up.
+Follow this guide for how to use drywall anchor screws properly in your next project, and you can rest easy knowing that your hard work will hold up.

-Make sure that your drywall anchor is rated for the amount of weight you’ll be putting on this fixture and appropriate for wherever it’s installed (walls versus ceiling).
+There are different types of drywall anchors, so make sure that your drywall anchor is rated for the amount of weight you’ll be putting on this fixture, and appropriate for wherever it’s installed (some are meant for walls, for example, and others for the ceiling).

-In this demonstration of how to use drywall anchors, we’re working with a threaded or “self-drilling” drywall anchor that holds up to 50 lbs.
-A threaded drywall anchor is generally a good bet: It goes into walls without any pre-drilling and comes in strengths ranging from 25 to 75 lbs, which is enough for most light-duty to moderate-duty needs.
+In these instructions for how to use drywall anchors, we’re working with a threaded or self-drilling drywall anchor that holds up to 50 pounds and can be installed without a drill.
+These drywall anchors for heavy items go into walls without any pre-drilling and come in strengths ranging from 25 to 75 pounds, which is enough for most light-duty to moderate-duty projects.

 STEP 3: Turn the drywall anchor in until the lip is flush with the wall.